VISIT OUR ART STORE ▶

-Watercolor painting is beautiful but challenging.
-One of the biggest struggles beginners face is controlling water.
+Watercolor painting is beautiful but challenging, and one of the biggest struggles beginners face is learning how to control water.

-Too much water can create unwanted edges, blobs, or sharp borders.
-Too little water can make the painting look dry and lifeless.
+Too much water can create unwanted edges, blooms, or sharp borders, while too little can leave your painting looking dry and lifeless.

-In this article, I’ll teach you how to control water when painting with watercolor so you can create smooth, professional-looking results.
+In this article, Olga Koelsch will guide you through practical techniques for managing water in watercolor painting so you can create smooth, professional-looking results with confidence.

 Understanding Water Control in Watercolor